xemarap/desocioek/README.md

 ## Installation

+### Requirements

+The DeSocioEk package requires:

+- Python 3.7 or higher
+- pandas
+- numpy
+- pxstatspy (not available on PyPI, must be installed from GitHub)

+The package relies heavily on the PxStatsPy wrapper for accessing Statistics Sweden's API.
+Make sure to install PxStatsPy before installing DeSocioEk.

 ### Prerequisites

 Since pxstatspy is not yet available on PyPI, you'll need to install it from GitHub first: